Center Faculty and Staff

 Tony Bridges - Assistant Director

-Mr. Bridges earned a bachelor's degree in mass communication from Frostburg State University.
-He received his certificate in strategic public relations and integrated communications from Towson University.
+Tony is a member of the Maryland House of Delegates, where he has served since January of 2018.
+He earned a bachelor's degree in mass communication from Frostburg State University, and received his certificate in strategic public relations and integrated communications from Towson University.

 Vanessa Pinkney - Administrative Coordinator